Soyombo symbol

 In the Soyombo alphabet, the two variations of the Soyombo symbol are used to mark the start and end of a text.
 It is thought to be possible that the symbol itself may predate the script.

 Symbolism

 The Soyombo has ten elements in the columnar arrangement of abstract and geometric symbols and patterns.
-They are fire, sun, crescent moon, two triangles, two horizontal rectangles, the Taijitu (yin and yang), and two vertical rectangles.
+They are fire, sun, crescent moon, two triangles, two horizontal rectangles, the Tamga, and two vertical rectangles.
 The elements in the symbol are given the following significance (from top):